 How you'll learn

-Lectures, tutorials, group activities, presentations, workshops, guided reading and written work.
+Students will learn by a mixture of lectures, tutorials, group activities, presentations, workshops, guided reading and written work.